 "This wallpaper and I are fighting a duel to the death.
-Either it goes or I do."If Cargo Ship is the love someone will have for an inanimate object, this is the other side of that coin - a deep-seated, irrational hatred a person has with an object.
+Either it goes or I do."If Cargo Ship is the love someone will have for an inanimate object, this is the other side of that coin - a deep-seated, irrational hatred a person has for an object.
 The person half of the rivalry will even see it as a legitimate rivalry on par with any they might have with a human.
-All that's required is that the human has an inordinate animosity towards the object, seeming almost like they believe the object somehow has volition, and that the object would actually lack said volition (although may be justified if said object annoys/harms him/her somehow).
+All that's required is that the human has an inordinate animosity towards the object, seeming almost like they believe the object somehow has volition, and that the object actually lacks said volition (although it may be justified if said object annoys/harms him/her somehow).
 For example, a human harboring a suspicion that a Ridiculously Human Robot is out to get them would not qualify, but if they felt the same way about an ordinary brick, it would.
 Often Played for Laughs, unless it's something like an Artifact of Doom or Artifact of Death.
-Inherently, a subtrope of Unknown Rival (in that there's no way an inanimate object even know someone has a grudge on it).
+Inherently, a subtrope of Unknown Rival (in that there's no way an inanimate object can even know someone has a grudge on it).
 May be justified with a Job-Stealing Robot or Vengeful Vending Machine, as well as The Alleged Car (if your car hates you, you're going to hate it back).
-Sister trope of Cargo Envy where a person is envious on something that another, attractive person is showing some affection onto, which may or may not lead of said person having a rivalry with said object.
+Sister trope of Cargo Envy where a person is envious of something that an attractive person is showing affection to, which may or may not lead to said person having a rivalry with said object.
 Compare Does Not Like Spam.
 Compare also Companion Cube (where the inanimate object is the focus of inordinate affection) and Animal Nemesis (where the foe is at least alive, if not capable of reason).
 Careful when your object is/turns out to be an Animate Inanimate Object - the object must not be sentient/sapient, or at least the person with the enmity must not know that said object is sentient/sapient.
 Otherwise it doesn't fall here.

 — Oscar Wildenote